This page has been reviewed by Kerry Splatt, Principal Lawyer and QLD Accredited Specialist Personal Injury Lawyer for more than 25 years.

 5. Proof of loss of income: Documents that prove financial loss and lost income

-Personal injury claims icon
+Personal injury claim icon

-Back Injury Compensation Claim FAQs
+Back Injury Compensation Payout FAQs

-Back injury claim icon
+Back injury claim faqs icon

 What is the time limit for a back injury workers' compensation claim?